tisztamo/protosun/_posts/2015-06-03-javascript-inheritance.md

 ### Overriding and chaining constructors ###

-JavaScript has a surprise for us again: If we create a `new Simulation()`, it will work perfectly except one thing: The old `GameEngine` constructor will be called instead of the new `Simulation` (The prototype of the object is `Simulation`, but the base constructor runs).
+JavaScript has a surprise for us again: If we create a `new Simulation()`, it will work perfectly, except one thing: The old `GameEngine` constructor will be called instead of the new `Simulation` (The prototype of the object is `Simulation`, but the base constructor runs).

 The problem is that we have changed the prototype of `Simulation` to a `new GameEngine()`, and this also changes the constructor.
 If we want `new Simulation()` objects to be created with the `Simulation` constructor, we have to write one more line: